Mac – Male - 6 years old – GRRALL #0619

-If you are interested in fostering or adopting any GRRALL dog, please submit an application at grralliance.org/adopt
+If you are interested in adopting Mac please submit an application at https://grralliance.org/applications/adoption-application/

 GRRALL serves the Dallas-Fort Worth/North Texas area.
-We do not adopt out of this region and cannot ship dogs.
+We do not adopt outside this region and do not ship dogs.
 If you are out of our area please contact your local Golden Retriever Rescue, local independent adoption groups, shelters, humane society, or other group to find your perfect forever friend.